 5. Compensation of EXECUTIVE.

 a.
 Base Annual Salary.
-Subject to other specific provisions in this Agreement, as compensation for services hereunder, EXECUTIVE shall receive a Base Annual Salary of $425,000 payable in accordance with the Company’s ordinary payroll practices, commencing on the January 1 through January 15, 2022 payroll period.
-On each anniversary date hereof, EXECUTIVE’s Base Annual Salary will be reviewed and may be increased at the sole discretion of the COMPANY’S Board following the approval of the COMPANY’s compensation committee.
+Subject to other specific provisions in this Agreement, as compensation for services hereunder, EXECUTIVE shall receive a Base Annual Salary of $330,000 payable in accordance with the Company's ordinary payroll practices, commencing on the January 1 through January 15, 2022 payroll period.
+On each anniversary date hereof, EXECUTIVE's Base Annual Salary will be reviewed and may be increased at the sole discretion of the COMPANY’S board of directors (“Board”) following the approval of the COMPANY’s compensation committee.

 b.
 Performance Stock Units.
-Upon the Effective Date, EXECUTIVE shall be issued a performance stock unit grant (“PSU Grant”), pursuant to the COMPANY’s 2014 Amended and Restated Stock Option and Incentive Plan (the “Plan”), in the amount of nine hundred thousand (900,000) shares of common stock and subject to the following terms and conditions: (i) the PSU shall vest in five (5) equal increments of one hundred eighty thousand (180,000) shares based on satisfaction of the following vesting conditions: (A) the COMPANY’s stock price equaling $4.75 per share based on 60-day VWAP; (B) the COMPANY’s stock price equaling $6.00 per share based on 60-day VWAP; (C) the COMPANY’s stock price equaling $7.00 per share based on 60-day VWAP; (D) the COMPANY’s stock price equaling $8.00 per share based on 60-day VWAP; and (E) the COMPANY’s stock price equaling $9.00 per share based on 60-day VWAP.
-In consideration of the PSU Grant issuance, EXECUTIVE shall forego participation in the equity component of the COMPANY’s annual executive compensation plan for the three (3) calendar year term commencing on January 1, 2022, and concluding on December 31, 2024.
+Upon the Effective Date, EXECUTIVE shall be issued a performance stock unit grant (“PSU Grant”), pursuant to the COMPANY’s 2014 Amended and Restated Stock Option and Incentive Plan (the “Plan”), in the amount of one hundred fifty thousand (150,000) shares of common stock and subject to the following terms and conditions: (i) the PSU shall vest in five (5) equal increments of thirty thousand (30,000) shares of common stock based on satisfaction of the following vesting conditions: (A) the COMPANY’s stock price equaling $4.75 per share based on 60-day VWAP; (B) the COMPANY’s stock price equaling $6.00 per share based on 60-day VWAP; (C) the COMPANY’s stock price equaling $7.00 per share based on 60-day VWAP; (D) the COMPANY’s stock price equaling $8.00 per share based on 60-day VWAP; and (E) the COMPANY’s stock price equaling $9.00 per share based on 60-day VWAP.

 c.
 Annual Executive Compensation.
-EXECUTIVE shall participate in the COMPANY’s annual executive compensation plan, expressly excluding any participation in the equity components thereof, during the Term as determined by the COMPANY’s compensation committee and ratified by the COMPANY’s board in consultation with an independent executive compensation advisory firm.
+EXECUTIVE shall participate in the COMPANY’s annual executive compensation plan during the Term as determined by the COMPANY’s compensation committee and ratified by the COMPANY’s Board in consultation with an independent executive compensation advisory firm.

 d.
 Health Insurance.
-EXECUTIVE and her dependents shall be entitled to participate in the health insurance plan offered to COMPANY employees.
+EXECUTIVE and his dependents shall be entitled to participate in the health insurance plan offered to COMPANY employees.

 e.
 401(k).
 EXECUTIVE will be permitted to participate in the Company’s 401(k) Plan.